17 people favorited this theater

 Early programmes were a mix of cinema and live performance, or ‘prologues’ as they were known.
 The Plaza Super Cinema was equipped with a Compton 3Manual/11Rank theatre organ which has an illuminated surround on the console.
+The opening organist was Cyril Chadwick.
 It is still played today.
-There was a cafe/restaurant located on the circle lounge level.
+There is a café/restaurant located on the circle lounge level.

-The Plaza Theatre was closed as a cinema in 1966, and like so many others, became a bingo hall when it was purchased by Mecca Bingo.
-After 34 years as a Mecca Bingo hall, the Plaza Theatre was reopened as a cinema and theater in October 2000.
+The Plaza Super Cinema was later taken over by the Read, Snape & Ward Circuit.
+This was followed by the G.B.
+Snape Circuit who closed the cinema in 1966, and like so many others, became a bingo hall when it was purchased by Mecca Bingo.
+After 34 years as a Mecca Bingo hall, the Plaza Theatre was reopened as a cinema and theatre in October 2000.

 In early-2009, it was closed for a full renovation and refurbishment, both externally and internally.
-Costing 3.2 million Pounds, false ceilings inserted in the 1960’s have been removed, and original plasterwork revealed again.
-The cafe/restaurant has been restored.
+Costing £3.2 million, false ceilings inserted in the 1960’s have been removed, and original plasterwork revealed again.
+The café/restaurant has been restored.

 The Plaza Theatre was upgraded from a Grade II to a Grade II* Listed building in 2000.

 Just login to your account and subscribe to this theater.